Aoussiad-Mehdi/app-ideas/README.md

 ### Examples

 You can also add your own examples to the projects after you have completed them.
-I highly encourage you to do this as it will show others what amazing things were built! 👍
+I highly encourage you to do this as it will show others what amazing things were built. 👍

 ## Spread the word!